coreruleset/machine-learning-integration-plugin/README.md

 ### Flask Server
 This server receives a http POST request from the lua script.
 It extracts the different parameters from the request.
 The parameters extracted are request method, path, arguements, file names, file sizes, hour and day.
 These parameters are sent to a function which is supposed to call a machine learning model.
 This function has been stubbed by a random function for now.
 This function is supposed to return a ml_anomaly_score.
-Based on this score, the server reutrns a 200 OK or 401 status.
+Based on this score, the server reuturns a 200 OK or 401 status.

 This workflow has been depicted in the diagram below.